Last Updated on April 11, 2022

 Back in the proverbial “day”, things were simpler.
 There were no cell phones or books full of faces.
-It was a simpler time where you could roll some dice to catch your dinner and if your rolls were bad you can always just feed your family a nice block of wood…
+It was a simpler time when you could roll some dice to catch your dinner and if your rolls were bad you can always just feed your family a nice block of wood…

 Wait a minute, that never happened.